devunderslash/kubernetes-k8s/README.md

 To run via terraform ensure that you are in the Terraform directory and run the following:

-terraform init - initialise terraform configuartion and draw in modules
+terraform init - initialise terraform configuration and draw in modules

 terraform plan - check what resources will be created